 TOP CITIES FOR CONSTRUCTION AND EXTRACTION JOBS

-This broad category largely includes jobs that are necessary everywhere, such as electricians, floor installers, insulation workers, carpenters, roofers, masonry workers, painters, maintenance workers, and solar photovoltaic installers.
+This broad category largely includes jobs that are necessary everywhere, such as electricians, equipment rental and management, floor installers, insulation workers, carpenters, roofers, masonry workers, painters, maintenance workers, and solar photovoltaic installers.
 As the name implies, this category also includes workers who deal with mining and oil and gas extraction, such as continuous mining machine operators, earth drillers, and derrick operators.

 It could be the link to oil and gas extraction that puts Houston-The Woodlands-Sugar Land, TX; New Orleans-Metairie, LA; and Oklahoma City, OK, in our top MSAs for these jobs.
 The Houston area is also one of the fastest-growing in the country, which would also give it a leg up in construction jobs.
 The Denver-Aurora-Lakewood, CO, area is also frequently ranked as one of the nation’s fastest-growing metros, lending credence to their #5 placement and location quotient of 1.2.